Weight, exercise, and why your period might be late

 The exact process behind this involves a hitch in the process of the set of hormonal interactions that leads to a period.
 Sudden changes in weight can cause the hormone leptin, produced by fatty tissue, to drop, which can disrupt the menstrual cycle.1 Reduced fat stores also reduce thyroid levels but cause an increase of cortisol, which has a knock on effect on the reproductive hormones.
 Finally, weight loss can cause an increase in the hormone ghrelin, which, like leptin, causes a chain reaction resulting in diminished release of luteinising hormone and follicle-stimulating hormone, which are crucial for the menstrual cycle.2

-This is why women with anorexia nervosa often have secondary amenorrhea, as they have incredibly low levels of body fat and essentially their body shuts down the systems that it doesn’t think it is healthy enough to support.3 However, someone women could potentially have a body weight in the “normal” range, and still stop menstruating, due to having low amounts of body fat (that is, low levels of easily accessible energy stores), despite not being underweight.
+This is why women with anorexia nervosa often have secondary amenorrhea, as they have incredibly low levels of body fat and essentially their body shuts down the systems that it doesn’t think it is healthy enough to support.3 However, some women could potentially have a body weight in the “normal” range, and still stop menstruating, due to having low amounts of body fat (that is, low levels of easily accessible energy stores), despite not being underweight.

 This is more likely if someone has a lot of muscle, but very little body fat, such as an athlete.
 Just because they are in the normal weight range doesn’t mean they are definitely going to ovulate.
 “Once again, this is all about the body trying to work out the probability that a pregnancy will be successful,” says Dr. Gersh.
 “This is why female ballet dancers, marathon runners, and gymnasts often have no periods.”